Join us

 W. Thomas Chappell

-Outside of work, most of Thomas's time is happily spent with his family doing things such as going to the beach, the library, the Norfolk Zoo, and William & Mary sporting events.
+Outside of work, most of Thomas's time is spent with his family doing things such as watching NASCAR races and going to the beach, the Norfolk Zoo, and William & Mary sporting events.

 Experience